niklasf/birthdays/README.txt

 The Birthdays module allows users to add their birthday to their profile.
-In their profile the date of birth is show, as well as their age and their starsign.
+In their profile the date of birth is show, as well as their age and their star sign.
 This is all configurable.
-It also lists birthdays on a seperate page which can be filtered by month and year.
+It also lists birthdays on a separate page which can be filtered by month and year.
 Finally 2 blocks are defined to show upcoming birthdays, either a fixed number or a specific number of days in advance.